 - 1. Go to the Network page. - 2.
 Choose Mobile Devices from the views selector. - 3.
-In the left-side pane, select the group you are interested in.

-- Click Save. - 6.
+In the left-side pane, select the group you are interested in. - 4.
+Click the Filters menu at the upper side of the network panes area and select Devices from the View category. - 5.
+Click Save. - 6.
 Select the check box corresponding to the mobile devices you want to delete. - 7.
 Click the Delete button at the upper side of the table.
 You will have to confirm your action by clicking Yes.